 - Example Postman test script repository

-We hope that helps give you a jump start in learning the Kubeshop tools available during the Cloud Native Hackathon.
-Feel free to reach out to us via the Kubeshop Discord server under #cloudnative-hackathon (quickest!) or the Community Classroom Discord under the #ask-kubeshop channel.
+We hope that helps give you a jump start in learning the Kubeshop tools available during the Cloud Native Hackathon for your cloud native applications and cloud native computing Feel free to reach out to us via the Kubeshop Discord server under #cloudnative-hackathon (quickest!) or the Community Classroom Discord under the #ask-kubeshop channel.
 We welcome any questions, feedback, or suggestions!

 Be sure to join the Monokle, TestKube, and Kusk workshops on December 9th to get hands-on lessons straight from the Kubeshop team.